 69d.
-Components and Modeling Support for Innovative Approaches to Fusion

-Innovative Confinement Concepts (ICC) is a broad-based, long-range research activity that specifically addresses approaches that could lead to more attractive and practical uses of fusion power.
+Components and Modeling Support for Innovative Approaches to Fusion Innovative Confinement Concepts (ICC) is a broad-based, long-range research activity that specifically addresses approaches that could lead to more attractive and practical uses of fusion power.
 The ICC program also addresses critical scientific issues in magnetic confinement, particularly innovative solutions to problems that hinder the tokamak concept, such as plasma disruption, heat load on internal components, and operational and maintenance complexity.
 ICC research includes investigations in a variety of concepts such as stellarators, spherical tori, and reversed field pinches.
-It also includes innovative approaches for initiation and increase of plasma current; dissipation of plasma exhaust power; symmetric-torus confinement prediction; stability, continuity, and profile control of low-aspect-ratio symmetric tori; quasi-symmetric and three-dimensional magnetic confinement configurations; and the plasma-materials interface.
-Grant applications are sought for scientific and engineering developments, including computational modeling, in support of current experiments in these research activities, in particular for the small-scale concept sign of current sign available at the FES Website.
+It also includes innovative approaches for initiation and increase of plasma current; dissipation of plasma exhaust power; symmetric-torus confinement prediction; stability, continuity, and profile control of low-aspect-ratio symmetric tori; quasi-symmetric and three-dimensional shaping benefits to toroidal confinement performance; divertor design for three-dimensional magnetic confinement configurations; and the plasma-materials interface.
+Grant applications are sought for scientific and engineering developments, including computational modeling, in support of current experiments in these research activities, in particular for the small-scale concept exploration experiments.
+Further information on experiments on innovative fusion concepts is available at the FES Website.